wp-plugins/miniorange-saml-20-single-sign-on/readme.txt

 == Changelog ==

+= 1.1.0 =
+* this is the second release.

 = 1.0.0 =
 * this is the first release.

 == Upgrade Notice ==

+= 1.1 =
+Contanis Attribute mapping / Role mapping and test application.

 = 1.0 =
 I will update this plugin when ever it is required.